taniokah/taniokah.github.io/index.en.md

 ### Machine Learning

-Machine learning is a core foundation of his current research.
+Machine learning is a central pillar and foundational area of my current research.
-During his years in industry, he worked on a broad range of technologies, from Japanese kana-kanji conversion, speech recognition, dialogue systems, natural language processing, spam filtering, and information retrieval to actual product development.
-He currently applies methods including neural networks and large language models (LLMs) to practical problems in healthcare, education, public services, and sports.
+In industry, I worked extensively on a wide range of technologies, from core technologies such as Japanese kana-kanji conversion, speech recognition, dialogue systems, natural language processing, spam filtering, and information retrieval to actual product development.
+Currently, I apply methods including neural networks and large language models (LLMs) to practical problems in healthcare, education, public services, and sports.

+**Representative Papers and Presentations**
+- **Towards Safe and Trustworthy Healthcare AI: Risk Assessment of Medical Dialogue Using LLMs**
+  Human-Centric Intelligent Systems, 2025.
+- **Development of semi-automatic image annotation using object recognition**
+  Proceedings of IIAI-AAI2023, 2023.

 ### Sports Data Analysis

-In sports informatics, he conducts research on soccer, baseball, and basketball by combining image analysis, tracking technology, statistics, and machine learning.
+In the field of sports, I conduct research on soccer, baseball, and basketball by combining image analysis, tracking technologies, statistical analysis, and machine learning.
-His work includes player localization, multi-object tracking, form analysis, play understanding, and training support, aiming to make sports performance more visible and to provide analysis tools that can be used in real settings.
+Through player localization, multi-object tracking, form analysis, play understanding, and training support, I aim to visualize athletic performance and develop analytical support methods that can be used in real-world settings.

+**Representative Papers and Presentations**
+- **A Visual Analytics Approach to Basketball Game Understanding Using Image-Based Tracking and Event Detection**
+  International Journal of Computer Science in Sport, 2025.
+- **Correlation Analysis between Impressions of Soccer School and Moving Speed in Elementary School Children**
+  Information Engineering Express, 2023.

 ### Information Security

-In information security, he works on machine-learning-based countermeasures, log analysis, rogue access point detection, and research related to cryptography and cybersecurity.
+In information security, I work on machine-learning-based countermeasures, log analysis, rogue access point detection, and research related to cryptography and cybersecurity.
-His focus is not limited to attack detection alone; he also emphasizes deployability in operational environments and the safe use of AI with proper privacy considerations.
+My focus goes beyond simple attack detection to include deployability in operational environments and the safe use of AI with appropriate consideration for privacy.

+**Representative Papers and Presentations**
+- **A Method for Detecting Rogue Access Points on Campus Without Decrypting Wireless Frames**
+  The Transactions of the Institute of Electronics, Information and Communication Engineers (B), 2018.
+- **Security Impact Analysis of Degree of Field Extension in Lattice Attacks on Ring-LWE Problem**
+  COMPSAC 2023 Workshop, 2023.

 ### Data Science Education

-In higher education, he has been continuously involved in statistics, data science, and AI education, including textbook writing and the design of practical courses.
+In higher education, I have been continuously engaged in statistics, data science, and AI education, including textbook writing and the design of practical courses.
-He also promotes AI education for local communities and collaborations across educational stages, from schools to universities.
+I also promote educational practices tailored to different stages of learning, including community-oriented AI education and collaborations between high schools and universities.

+**Representative Papers and Presentations**
+- **Quantitative Measurement and Analysis to Computational Thinking for Elementary Schools in Japan**
+  Information Engineering Express, 2022.
+- **Development of an Online Test for the Quantitative Measurement of Computational Thinking Skills**
+  Proceedings of the 45th Annual Conference of the Japanese Society for Information and Systems in Education, 2020.

 ### Field Informatics

-In field informatics, he values practical approaches that bring information technology into real-world environments.
+In field informatics, I emphasize practical approaches that bring information technology into real-world settings.
-His work addresses areas such as zoo visitor support, digital transformation in educational settings, data analysis for public-sector issues, and regional human resource development, always connecting research and implementation with actual users and contexts.
+My work addresses zoo visitor support, digital transformation in educational environments, data analysis in public-sector domains, and regional human resource development, always connecting research and implementation with actual users and social contexts.

----

-## Representative Research Topics

-- **Risk assessment and trustworthiness analysis of medical dialogue using LLMs**
-- **Image analysis, tracking, and motion analysis for soccer, baseball, and basketball**
-- **Machine-learning-based information security and analysis of logs and communication data**
-- **Text mining and time-series analysis of consumer issues using PIO-NET**
-- **Educational practice and teaching material development in statistics, data science, and AI**

-For further details, please refer to the research databases and links below.
+**Representative Papers and Presentations**
+- **Trend Analysis of Consumer Issues Using PIO-NET: Topic Comparison of Time-Series Data Through Text Mining**
+  Research Discussion Paper, International Consumer Policy Research Center, New Future Strategy Headquarters, Consumer Affairs Agency of Japan, 2023.
+- **Local Zoo Animal Stamp Rally Application using Image Recognition**
+  IEEE International Conference on Computational Photography 2019, 2019.

 ---